phac-nml/sequenoscope/README.md

                         Fraction of the data to use for the violin plot.
   -bin {seconds,minutes,5m,15m,hours}, --time_bin_unit {seconds,minutes,5m,15m,hours}
                         Time bin used for decision bar charts.
-  -legend, --taxon_chart_legend
-                        Include a legend in the source file taxon covered bar chart.

 Note: The options --single_charts and --comparison_metric have been removed in this version.
 The module now automatically generates default comparison charts for both taxon mean read length and taxon mean coverage, and the summary table now includes only the columns: Parameter, Test_Value, Control_Value, and taxon_id.